Yuvraj960/PixelPulse/README.md

 # PixelPulse
-My First Frontend Project made with HTML, CSS, JavaScript
+My First Self Made Frontend Project made with HTML, CSS, JavaScript.
+This is fully responsive website and full of interactive animations